 For a future in which everyone is able to make informed choices about the food and beverage they buy and enable everyone to be a stakeholder to driving positive changes in our food system.

-is to rally key stakeholders across our food system to push the government in the UK to include method-of-production information - from farming to processing practices, as mandatory information on food labels for all types of food, domestically produced and imported, and at all points of purchase.
+To drive food system transparency by rallying key stakeholders across our food system to push the government in the UK to include method-of-production information - from farming to processing practices, as mandatory information on food labels for all types of food and beverage, at all points of sale and price.

 WHY IS IMPORTANT?

 We need mandatory information on food labels that enables: